voxel51/api-py/README.md

 # Voxel51 API Python Client Library

-This package defines a Python client library for accessing the Voxel51 Vision Services API.
+This package defines a Python client library for interacting with the Voxel51 Vision Services Platform.

 ## Installation